NicholasGalarza/senior-enrichment/README.md

 - Actions: as a user I...
   * can create a campus                                                                           COMPLETE
   * can edit a campus's info, including adding/removing a student to/from that campus             COMPLETE
-  * can delete a campus
+  * can delete a campus                                                                           COMPLETE
-  * can create a student
+  * can create a student                                                                          COMPLETE
-  * can edit a student's info, including the campus that student is assigned to
+  * can edit a student's info, including the campus that student is assigned to                   COMPLETE
-  * can delete a student
+  * can delete a student                                                                          COMPLETE

 ### Routes